knwldg/HoneyBoozle/README.md

 ## Instructions:

-  Compile, run and pick a word list upon startup.
+  Compile (or get it from the [releases page](https://github.com/knwldg/HoneyBoozle/releases)!), run and pick a word list upon startup.

   Any .txt file with words delimited by a newline will work, this means you can use languages other than English.